JustinRyanGalvez/cpsc449proj1/README.md

 Justin Galvez

 How to Start the Service:

 First off you need to enter the api2 folder, the next step which you need to take would be to run the ./bin/init.sh.
 This will initialize the database for you.

 The json files which were provided have been populated the wordle.db using the python script populate.py.
 Both located in the /var folder.

+Next use the command foreman start to start the server.

+In the main.py file, you can see all the possible things you can do with our API.

+Hope you enjoy!